-- The most notable difference is the goals of analysis.
-Traditional TA can coarsely distinguish or model traffic from different types of network device, protocols, or applications.
-However, FGTA aims to analyze traffic at a finer granularity, such as traffic from different application-layer activities (e.g., Twitter post vs. Tweeter read), different groups of application users (e.g., online social network (OSN) bots vs. normal users), or different user content (e.g., the visiting website). - The analysis pipelines of traditional TA and FGTA are usually different.
-FGTA, aiming at more granular information, usually takes the traditional TA as a prerequisite step to "preprocess" the traffic before the final inference.
-For example, a FGTA approach that tries to identify the web page the user is visiting needs to first leverage traditional TA to extract all the web browsing traffic. - As for analysis algorithms, most FGTA approaches depend on sophisticated modeling or classification methods, such as deep machine learning or high-dimensional clustering, to tackle the challenging fine-grained object identification tasks.
-While, traditional TA, dealing with easier tasks, can utilize a number of different analytical methods, such as rule-based, statistics-based, or softcomputing-based approaches.
+• The most essential difference is the output of analysis.
+Traditional TA can coarsely distinguish or model traffic from different types of protocols (e.g., HTTPS vs. SMPT), communication methods (e.g., VPN vs. Tor), or networking models (e.g., peer-to-peer vs client-server), generating coarse-grained traffic statistics, traffic flow models, or traffic classification results.
+However, FGTA aims to analyze traffic at a finer granularity, providing fine-grained analysis results on or above the application layer, such as traffic from different application-layer activities (e.g., Twitter posting vs. Twitter reading), different groups of application users (e.g., online social network

+(OSN) bots vs. normal users), or different user content (e.g., the visiting of a specific website).

+- The analysis pipelines of traditional TA and FGTA are often, but not always, distinct.
+FGTA, aiming at generating more granular information, usually have more complicated and sophisticated analysis pipelines.
+For example, some FGTA approaches takes traditional TA as a prerequisite step to "preprocess" the traffic before the final inference, such as a FGTA approach that tries to identify the web page the user is visiting needs to first leverage traditional TA to extract all the web browsing traffic. - As for analysis algorithms, compared to traditional TA approaches, most FGTA approaches depend on more sophisticated modeling, classification, or prediction methods, such as deep machine learning or high-dimensional clustering, to tackle the challenging fine-grained analysis tasks.
+On the other hand, traditional TA, dealing with more straightforward tasks, can utilize a number of different analytical methods, such as rule-based, statistics-based, or soft-computing-based approaches.